gitGood6969/BugTracking/README.txt

 MonthlyBugReportController      [Controller]
 GenerateReport                  [Entity]

+#76 As a Triager, I want to generate a report for the number of bugs resolved
+in a week so that I know the efficiency of the Developer team.
+WeeklyBugReportUI               [Boundary]
+WeeklyBugReportController       [Controller]
+GenerateReport                  [Entity]

+#77 As a Triager, I want to generate a report for the best performing reporter or
+developer so that I can rely on them more heavily in the future due to their experience on identifying and fixing bugs.
+PerformanceReportUI         [Boundary]
+PerformanceReportController [Controller]
+GenerateReport              [Entity]

 #79 As a User, I want to be able to search for bugs through keywords so that I can find the bug based on the description that I entered.
 SearchByKeywordUI               [Boundary]
 SearchByKeyworkController       [Controller]